+The majority of the records of CR.MCR.EcCr.FaAlCr.Car occur in west Scotland, but numerous records occur in south-west Ireland and the south-west of England.
+Sea surface temperature across this distribution ranges from northern to southern Sea Surface Temperature (SST) of 8-16°C in summer and 6-13°C in winter (Beszczynska-Möller & Dye, 2013).
 Alcyonium digitatum is described as a northern species by Hiscock et al. (2004) but is distributed from Northern Norway (70°N) to Portugal (41°N) (Hartnoll, 1975; Budd, 2008).
 Securiflustra securifrons is recorded from Kongsfjorden, Svalbard (Gontar et al., 2001) to the Iberian peninsula in both Spain and Portugal (Ramos, 2010).
 Across this latitudinal gradient both species are likely to experience a range of temperatures from approximately 5-18°C (Seatemperature, 2015).
 Spirobranchus triqueter is described as a temperate species by Kupriyanova & Badyaev (1998).
-Spirobranchus triqueter is recorded as abundant in sub-tidal habitats of Trondheimsfjord (63°N) (Kukliński & Barnes, 2008), no survey reports could be found further north.
+Spirobranchus triqueter is recorded as abundant in sub-tidal habitats of Trondheimsfjord (63°N) (Kukliński & Barnes, 2008); no survey reports could be found further north.
 The most southerly records are from the Iberian peninsula, Spain (Ramos, 2010) as well from the Alexandria coast of Egypt, Mediterranean Sea (Dorgham et al., 2013).
 Across this latitudinal gradient, Spirobranchus triqueter is likely to experience a range of temperatures from approximately 5-28°C (Seatemperature, 2015).
 Bishop (1985) suggested that Echinus esculentus cannot tolerate high temperatures for prolonged periods due to increased respiration rate and resultant metabolic stress.
 Ursin (1960) reported Echinus esculentus occurred at temperatures between 0-18°C in Limfjord, Denmark.
 Bishop (1985) noted that gametogenesis occurred at 11-19°C however, continued exposure to 19°C disrupted gametogenesis.
-Embryos and larvae developed abnormally after 24 hr exposure to 15°C but normally at 4, 7 and 11°C (Tyler & Young 1998).

-Tranter et al. (1982) suggested Caryophyllia smithii reproduction was cued by seasonal increases in temperature.
+Embryos and larvae developed abnormally after 24hr exposure to 15°C but normally at 4, 7 and 11°C (Tyler & Young, 1998).
+Mature examples of Caryophyllia smithii are recorded in Greece (Koukouras, 2010), and are, therefore, unlikely to be physically affected at the benchmark.
+However, Tranter et al. (1982) suggested Caryophyllia smithii reproduction was cued by seasonal increases in temperature.
 Therefore, unseasonal increases in temperature may disrupt natural reproductive processes and negatively influence recruitment patterns.
-Mature examples of Caryophyllia smithii can be recorded in Greece
+Mature examples of Caryophyllia smithii were recorded in Greece.

-CR.MCR.EcCr.FaAlCr.Adig & CR.MCR.EcCr.FaAlCr.Pom are restricted to the north of the British Isles; CR.MCR.EcCr.FaAlCr.Sec is also recorded in the north of the British Isles, however, there are some records from Pembrokeshire, Wales.
-Sea surface temperature across this distribution ranges from northern to southern Sea Surface Temperature (SST) of 8-16°C in summer and 6-13°C in winter (Beszczynska-Möller & Dye, 2013).

 Sensitivity assessment.
 Spirobranchus triqueter records from the Alexandria coast of Egypt, Mediterranean Sea (Dorgham et al., 2013) indicate the species is unlikely to be affected at the benchmark level.
-An increase in sea surface temperature of 2°C for a period of 1 year combined with high temperatures may approach the upper temperature threshold of Alcyonium digitatum, Echinus esculentus, and/or Securiflustra securifrons, and may, therefore, cause minor declines in abundance.
-Biotopes in the North of the UK are unlikely to be affected at the benchmark level.
+An increase in sea surface temperature of 2°C for a period of 1 year combined with high temperatures may approach the upper temperature threshold of Alcyonium digitatum, Echinus esculentus, and may, therefore, cause minor declines in abundance.
 There was insufficient evidence to assess the effect of a short-term increase in temperature of 5°C on Alcyonium digitatum however it may disrupt Echinus esculentus spawning in southern examples of this biotope.
-Resistance has been assessed as 'Medium', resilience has been assessed as 'High'.
-Sensitivity has been assessed as 'Low'.
+If reproduction in Caryophyllia smithii was disrupted by a short-term or long-term change in temperature then recruitment would be impaired for the affected period (one year) but recover subsequently as long as adults survived.
+Therefore, resistance has been assessed as 'Medium', resilience as 'High' and sensitivity has been assessed as 'Low'.